Olex2/Olex2Manual/CommandsManual/fixed_and_refined_parameters.md

 NOCOLUMNS

-labels -f show currently fixed atomic parameters, labels -f -r show labels for fixed atoms and also the number at which the occupancy of riding atoms is fixed
+`CODE labels -f` show currently fixed atomic parameters, `CODE labels -f -r` show labels for fixed atoms and also the number at which the occupancy of riding atoms is fixed